 These are not platitudes!
-They are true for me and my husband.
+They are true for me and for my husband.
 And I have seen them to be true for other bereaved parents as well.

 I wish folks would believe me instead of thinking I’m stuffing it or living in denial.

 Part of why I want others to believe me when I say God has helped us heal is that it IS TRUE!
 And if God can and has healed my gaping wound, He can do it for them, too.